fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 </div>

 ## Include Maps via NPM

+When installed via `npm`, the `fusioncharts` package contains only two map definitions in `node_modules/fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
+This is done to keep the package lightweight.
+To use any of these two map definition files follow the steps given below:

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').